Stowe Mountain Resort

 Stowe Mountain Resort is a ski resort in the northeastern United States, near the town of Stowe in northern Vermont, comprising two separate mountains: Mount Mansfield and Spruce Peak.
 The lift-served vertical drop of Mount Mansfield is 2360 ft, the fifth largest in New England and the fourth largest in Vermont.

 History

 Alpine skiing came to Vermont when the Civilian Conservation Corps (CCC) cut the first trails on Mount Mansfield in 1933.
 The National Ski Patrol was based on the Mount Mansfield Ski Patrol, the oldest in the nation founded in 1934.
+Stowe Mountain was also the first ski area in Vermont to have a single chair, which was installed by American Steel & Wire Company in 1940.
+Stowe was the second area in New England to have a chairlift, the first being Gunstock in 1937.
+The "Mansfield Single", was the first lift in the Mansfield area.